floria567/floria567.github.io/index.md

 ## Education

 - **M.S. in Data Science** - _Columbia University_<br>
-  GPA: 4.0/4.0, The Fu Foundation School of Engineering and Applied Science Currently pursing my master degree of Data Science at Columbia.
+  GPA: 4.0/4.0, The Fu Foundation School of Engineering and Applied Science
+  Currently pursing my master degree of Data Science at Columbia.
 Expected to graduate in Dec 2021.

 - **M.S. in Mathematical Finance** - _Rutgers University_<br>
   GPA: 3.91/4.0, Department of Mathematics
   Graduated in May 2017.

 - **B.A. in Finance** - _Zhejiang University_<br>
   GPA: 3.86/4.0, School of Economics
   Graduated in Jun 2015.

-## Previous Professional Experiences
+## Professional Experiences

 - **Financial Engineer** - _Moody’s Analytics_<br>
   New York, NY